rupertn/predicting_flight_delays/README.md

 **Airport Location Data:**
   * Filtered the data to contain only the unique airports found in the Airline On-Time Performance Data.
-  * For each unique airport, determined the closest weather station in the Airport Weather Report Data.
+  * For each unique airport, determined the closest weather station based on latitude and longitude.
+  * Identified if the assigned weather station was correct using regular expressions, followed with a manual review.

+### Joining Cleaned Data
+Given the quantity and size of the data sources used, along with the desired structure of the combined dataframe, I felt using SQL Server to join the data sources would be more straightforward than using python.
+The most complex step was joining the on-time performance and weather report data based on the closest weather report time to the scheduled departure time of each flight.
+Across all flights, a mean differential of 16 minutes was achieved.

 ## Exploratory Data Analysis
 ![](aircraft_age_dist.png)